-- Reduce Dairy – Those with inflammatory bowel disease often see declines in abdominal pain, gas, and diarrhea when they limit or eliminate dairy products.
-This could be a sign of lactose-intolerance, which means your body has trouble digesting the sugar in dairy products (lactose).
+- Reduce dairy – Many people with Crohn’s find that abdominal pain, gas, and diarrhea are decreased when they limit or eliminate dairy products.
+This could be a sign of lactose intolerance, which means your body has trouble digesting the sugar in dairy products (lactose).

-- Avoid High Fat Foods – Those with Crohn’s disease in the small intestines may not digest fat normally.
-Instead of absorbing fat, it passes through your system which can worsen diarrhea.
+- Avoid high-fat foods – Those with Crohn’s disease in the small intestines may not digest fat normally.
+Instead of absorbing fat, it passes through your system, worsening diarrhea.
 Fried foods, cream sauces, and butter all have high-fat content.

-- Avoid Large Meals – Some patients find eating five to six smaller meals a day make them feel better than if they eat the traditional two or three times a day.
+- Avoid large meals – Some patients find eating five to six smaller meals a day makes them feel better than eating the traditional two or three times a day.

-- Drink More Water – Fluids are an important part of digestion, and water is the best choice.
+- Drink more water – Fluids are an essential part of digestion, and water is the best choice.

-- Visit a Dietitian – If your diet is too limited or you lose weight unintentionally, visit with a registered dietitian.
-GCSA as a registered dietitian on staff – learn more.
+- Visit a dietitian – If your diet is too limited or you lose weight unintentionally, visit with a registered dietitian.
+GCSA has a registered dietitian on staff – learn more.

 Crohn’s Disease Complications